 - f.
 The equity portion of the manager's portfolio shall not be exposed to risks that exceed an annual average beta coefficient of 1.0 where 1.0 is equal to the market volatility of the S&P400 MidCap Index. - g.
 The issuer of equity securities must have a publicly available operation record of at least five years, which may include past performance resulting from mergers, acquisitions, and spin-offs. - h.
-No equity investments shall be made in companies with a market capitalizations that are outside the capitalization range of the S&P400 MidCap Index at the time of purchase. - 12.
-In addition to the above, Thornburg and Wentworth Hauser & Violich (International Equity) are subject to the following specific guidelines: - a.
+No equity investments shall be made in companies with a market capitalizations that are outside the capitalization range of the S&P400 MidCap Index at the time of purchase. - In addition to the above, Thornburg and Wentworth Hauser & Violich (International Equity) are subject to the following specific guidelines: - a.
 The manager has been retained to pursue a portfolio featuring an International Equity style. - b.
 Over a three to five year time horizon, gross equity performance should be consistent with the return of the MSCI EAFE Index. - c.
 Over a three to five year time horizon, gross equity performance should be consistent with the International Equity universe. - d.
-The manager shall adhere to the following target asset allocation in investing the funds allocated to it by the Board: 100% International Equities. - e.
+The manager shall adhere to the following target asset allocation in investing the funds allocated to it by the Board: 100% International Equities.
+However, forward currency contracts are permitted in order to actively manage the currency exposure of the portfolio whenever the manager perceives opportunities to enhance returns or reduce risk. - e.
 The actual allocation can, however, vary at any time within ranges specified below, as a result of gains and losses in the portfolio:

 Maximum Minimum

 Equities 100.0% 90.0%

 Cash 10.0% 0.0%

+(Thornburg may hold more than 10% in ca sh)

-- f.
-The international equity portion of the manager's portfolio shall not be exposed to risks that exceed an annual average beta coefficient of 1.3 for Wentworth Hauser & Violich, and 1.2 for Thomburg, where 1.0 is equal to the market volatility of the MSCI EAFE Index. - g.
+g.
+The international equity portion of the manager's portfolio shall not be exposed to risks that exceed an annual average beta coefficient of 1.3 for Wentworth Hauser & Violich, and 1.2 for Thornburg, where 1.0 is equal to the market volatility of the MSCI EAFE Index.
+(Thornburg does not monitor to the Beta but the Consultant will review quarterly)

+h.
 The issuer of international equity securities must have a publicly available operation record of at least five years, which may include past performance resulting from mergers, acquisitions, and spin-offs.
+(Thornburg does not monitor the operation record of its holdings)